-The Geneseo campus is characterized by its picturesque setting overlooking the historic Genesee valley and by its modern buildings combining brick and limestone in collegiate Gothic and functional styles.
+The Geneseo campus is characterized by its picturesque setting overlooking the meandering Genesee River and by its attractive buildings combining brick and limestone in collegiate Gothic and functional styles.
 A state-of-the-art fiber optic computer network connects all academic and administrative buildings and residence halls.
 A wireless network is available in all academic buildings and surrounding outdoor areas.